JunichiIto/seq_as_enum/README.md

 end
 ```

+NOTE: If you use Ruby 3.1.x or 3.0.x, data_as will use Struct instead of Data.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.